Borsalino (film): Plot

 In 1930, in Marseille, a gangster named Siffredi is released from prison and searches for his former girlfriend, Lola.
 He finds her with Capella, another gangster.
 The two men fight over her but become friendly and form a partnership, fixing horseraces and prizefights.

 They are contacted by Rinaldi, a lawyer who works for Marello and Poli, the two crime bosses who control all the organized crime in Marseille.
 Rinaldi suggests that Siffredi and Capella should seize control of Marseille's fish market and take it away from Marello.
 They succeed but they become too ambitious and try to take control of the meat market which is controlled by Poli.
 He tries to have Capella and Siffredi killed but they succeed in killing him instead.
 Rinaldi is killed by another gangster named The Dancer.

 Capella and Siffredi establish themselves as the new bosses of Marseille's underworld.
-Capella decides to leave Marseille but is killed by an assassin.
-Siffredi then decides to leave Marseille himself.
+Afraid of future fights with Siffredi, Capella decides to leave Marseille: but he is shot by an assassin and dies in the arms of his friend.